electron/electron/docs/api/protocol.md

 # protocol

-> Register a custom protocol and intercept existing protocols.
+> Register a custom protocol and intercept existing protocol requests.

 An example of implementing a protocol that has the same effect as the `file://` protocol: